-ART 427 Advanced Watermedia.
+M ART 427 Advanced Watermedia.
 (3)

 Continuation of ART 327.
 Advanced techniques, concepts, and methods with watercolor and other water-based media on paper.
+May be repeated for credit.
 6 hours a week.
-May be repeated for credit.
 Fee.
 Prerequisite: ART 327 or instructor approval.